Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization

 The solution at $t=1$, denoted as $\boldsymbol{\xi}_1 $, is a novel trajectory coefficient sample ${\boldsymbol{\xi}}$ that is conditioned on the provided context $\mathbf{c}_{\text{new}}$:

-This process allows us to generate a diverse set of optimal trajectories by starting from different random samples $\boldsymbol{\xi}_0$ while keeping the context $\mathbf{c}_{\text{new}}$ fixed.
-Moreover, we can generate all these diverse trajectories by evaluating \eqref{integral_flow} in a batch (parallelized) fashion.
+By sampling different initial points $\boldsymbol{\xi}_0$ while keeping $\mathbf{c}_{\text{new}}$ fixed, the model produces a diverse set of trajectories consistent with the specified context.
+Furthermore, we can generate all these diverse trajectories by evaluating \eqref{integral_flow} in a batch (parallelized) fashion.
 A typical flow policy trajectory generation is shown in Fig.\ref{flow_denoising}.